MarineEvoEcoLab/Puritz_etal_CASE/README.md

 ## Background

 Coastal marine organisms rarely face one stressor at a time.
-In urbanized estuaries, eutrophication from sewage effluent drives coupled low-oxygen and acidified conditions that climate change is expected to intensify. *C. virginica* larvae are especially vulnerable during their short pelagic stage, yet the combined genomic response to acidification and sewage effluent had not been characterized.
+In urbanized estuaries, eutrophication couples coastal acidification (CA) to sewage effluent (SE): nutrient loading stimulates microbial CO₂ production, and even treated effluent runs lower in pH and higher in CO₂ than ambient seawater.
+CA and SE have been characterized separately but never together in an early life stage.

 Wild-broodstock larvae were exposed for 24 hours to one of four treatments in a 2 × 2 factorial design crossing CA and SE: